nextflow-io/patterns/process-per-csv-record/README.md

-# Process per record in a CSV file
+# Process per CSV record

 ## Problem

-Execute a process for each record in one or more CVS files.
+You need to execute a task for each record in one or more CSV files.

 ## Solution

-Read the CSV file line-by-line using the [sliptCsv](https://www.nextflow.io/docs/latest/operator.html#splitcsv) operator, then use the [map](https://www.nextflow.io/docs/latest/operator.html#map) to return a tuple with the required columns for each line and converting any string path to a file path object using the `file` function.
+Read the CSV file line-by-line using the [sliptCsv](https://www.nextflow.io/docs/latest/operator.html#splitcsv) operator, then use the [map](https://www.nextflow.io/docs/latest/operator.html#map) to return a tuple with the required field for each line and convert any string path to a file path object using the `file` function.
-Use the resulting channel as process input.
+Finally use the resulting channel as input for the process.

 ## Code